 Why You Should Grow Saffron

-Each year more saffron corms will multiple from the original corm, producing more flowers each year.
+Each year more saffron corms will multiply from the original corm, producing more flowers each year.
 After 4-5 years of harvesting, the corms should be relocated, or soils should be amended to replenish fertility.
-Your saffron corms are rated at 10+/centimeter grade, which is considered flower production size.